yalmip/yalmip.github.io/_examples/moresos.md

 Initially 15 monomials in R^3
 ````

 The output reveals that YALMIP uses 15 monomials in the decomposition of the polynomial, hence the SDP will have a size 15x15.
-However, if you display the Gramian solution '''Q{1}''' after solving the problem, you will notice that it contains mainly zeros.
+However, if you display the Gramian solution **Q{1}** after solving the problem, you will notice that it contains mainly zeros.
 This indicates that many of the monomials in the basis are not used.

-!!!Newton polytope
+### Newton polytope

 Indeed, if we turn on the Newton polytope pre-processing (which is on by default), the number of monomials are reduced to 9.

 ````matlab
 options = sdpsettings('sos.newton',1,'sos.congruence',0);
 [sol,v,Q] = solvesos(sos(p),[],options);